-A variety of housing choices contributes to

-and creates a varied built form which enlivens the physical and social character of the neighbourhood.
+A variety of housing choices contributes to the long term stability of a neighbourhood and creates a varied built form which enlivens the physical and social character of the neighbourhood.
 A varied built form also provides flexibility for accommodating changing housing needs as the neighbourhood evolves through its life cycle.
 Increasing the variety of housing within a neighbourhood provides more consumer choice, increases affordability and enhances the City's ability to provide transit and other community services more efficiently and effectively.